Skip to main content

 Contrary to what might seem intuitive, invoking get methods from other contracts is not possible.

-Interacting with TON Ecosystem
+Interacting with the TON ecosystem

-Step 1: Create a new wallet using an app
+Step 1: Create a New Wallet Using an App

 The simplest way to create a wallet is to visit https://ton.org/wallets and choose one of the wallet apps from the list.
-They are all pretty similar, let's choose Tonkeeper.
-Go ahead, install and run it.
+They are all pretty similar, so let's choose Tonkeeper.
+Go ahead, install it, and run it.

 Step 2: Mainnet and Testnet

-• The Mainnet is the primary network where actual transactions take place, carrying real economic value as they involve real cryptocurrency.
+• Mainnet is the primary network where actual transactions take place, carrying real economic value as they involve real cryptocurrency.

 Getting funds